BenShoeman/ooad-project/README.md

 ## Files

-- `Device.py`: contains implementation of Device class
+- `Device.py`: contains implementation of Device class as well as its subclasses
 - `House.py`: contains implementation of House class
 - `main.py`: the main script that runs the simulation
 - `README.md`: the file you're reading!